 The Drake Music Project helps young people with disabilities in accessing independent music-making workshops.
-We spoke with its NI CEO and tutor Michelle McCormack about the impact this funding will have on the work the charity does.

 Can you explain how your charity helps young people?